JLCJeremy/roblox/README.md

 --JLC's Cash Collector--

-Snags cash from the ground,
-finds new servers automatically, and gains you housands of dollars easily.
+Snags cash from the ground anonymously, finds new servers automatically, and gains you housands of dollars easily.